Nuclear Power in Canada

 The nuclear utilities and AECL remain responsible for low- and intermediate-level wastes, which are currently stored above ground.

-Following a strong positive response to polling of local residents, Ontario Power Generation (OPG) in 2005 proceeded with plans to construct a Deep Geologic Repository for 200,000 cubic metres of its low- and intermediate-level wastes.
-The repository will be located 680 metres beneath OPG's Western Waste Management Facility, which it has operated since 1974.
-Environmental assessment and licensing has proceeded since, and in April 2011 OPG submitted its 12,500-page environmental assessment to CNSC.
-A construction licence was expected in 2013, with operation from around 2018.
+Following a strong positive response to polling of local residents, Ontario Power Generation (OPG) in 2005 proceeded with plans to construct a deep geologic repository for 200,000 cubic metres of its low- and intermediate-level wastes from three plants.
+The repository will be located 680 metres beneath OPG's Western Waste Management Facility on the Bruce site, which it has operated since 1974.
+In April 2011 OPG submitted its 12,500-page environmental assessment to CNSC.
+A federally-appointed review panel considered this and released a 457-page report approving it in May 2015.
+A final ministerial decision is expected in September.
 Financing for the repository project is provided from the decommissioning fund established under the Ontario Nuclear Funds Agreement.

 OPG is the owner and licensee of the repository; however, NWMO was contracted to manage development of it from the beginning of 2009.